Thornhill Safari Lodge in the Guernsey Nature Reserve was home base for a three-day, two-night safari in and around Kruger National Park.

-Although the buildings at the lodge are surrounded by a fence, any animal capable of climbing a tree could enter the premises.
+Although the buildings at the lodge are surrounded by a tall and secure fence, any animal capable of climbing a tree could enter the premises.
 The manager stated that she had seen leopards inside the fence.
-Leopards, though, are not considered particularly dangerous as they are not aggressive to humans.
+Leopards, though, are not considered particularly dangerous as they are normally not aggressive to humans.

 Monkeys and baboons were the most frequent visitors.
 Their proclivity for opening doors and windows meant it was important to keep them locked.

 Thornhill Lodge has an observation deck built in the treetops that provides outstanding views of the surrounding terrain.

 I was fun to sit here in the evening talking with fellow travelers and enjoying the sunset over the Drackenberg Mountains.